-EDU 10000 Orientation to Educational Experiences (3) Students will examine the roles and responsibilities of teachers.
-This course is designed to allow the student interested in education to investigate current issues, trends, educational reforms and legal issues in education.
-Historical, philosophical, theoretical, governance and financing perspectives will also be analyzed.
+EDU 11000 Orientation to Educational Experiences (3) This course offers a general introduction to the area of education and schooling.
 All students planning to teach are required to take this course before or in conjunction with their first education course(s).
-This course is the prerequisite for EDU 11100 School Observation.
-In order to prepare students for EDU 11100 when a classroom observation is required, a Criminal Record Check is required for a nominal fee for EDU 11100.
+Classroom observation is required.
+A Criminal Record Check is required for a nominal fee.
 Students will also pay a site license fee for their portfolio.